EXL/zPulse/README.md

 zPulse
 ==============

-Demonstrate the different styles and modes of vibration like on Siemens phones on MotoMAGX phones.
+Demonstrating the different styles and modes of vibration like on Siemens phones on MotoMAGX phones.

 ## Interface